VictoriaRaven/Cryptography-Stanford-Coursera/README.md

 ## Information

 This file contains the cryptography course.
-If there are missing weeks, it is beucase I haven't published it yet or didn't have the time.
+If there are missing weeks, it is because I haven't published it yet or didn't have the time to finish the code.
+It's taking longer for me to publish it here as I'm trying to adhere to the Cousera's rules.
+Thank you.

 ## Authors